Shri Balmukund Lohia

 He gave land to small farmers so they could begin their own livelihoods.
 He funded scholarships personally for girls in rural India.
 He supported water projects, schools, and agricultural training.

 He adopted a Shiva temple on Ahilyabai Ghat and the Balaram temple puja at Rathyatra.
-He funded the library of Vagish Shastri ji and the scholars around him, and sustained Varanasi's local libraries.
 He believed deeply in publishing books that carried Sanatan Dharma forward.

 His Own Bhagavad Gita